-What’s the most basic, most often overlooked, and possibly most important step for a Wisconsin driver to take to prevent injuries or death in an accident?
+What’s the most basic, most often overlooked, and possibly most important step for a driver to take to prevent injuries or death in a Wisconsin car accident?
 Two words: Buckle up!
 Wearing a safety belt means being a more responsible Wisconsin driver.

 Important, useful facts about seat belt use in Wisconsin

 - According to the National Safety Council, seat belts prevented more than 75,000 deaths between 2004 and 2008.

 - A 2009 study suggested that more than 1,600 deaths could be prevented and 22,000 injuries prevented if every state saw 90% seat belt use.

 - As of June 30, 2009, the state of Wisconsin requires all drivers and passengers to wear their three-point (shoulder harness) safety belt when the vehicle is moving.
 Failing to do so results in a citation and $10 fine.

 - If a passenger under age 16 is found not to be wearing a safety belt, a ticket is issued to the driver.